amfl/kafkini/README.md

 It's designed to help non-experts choose the relevant configuration options and to enforce topic naming standards.

+## Project Status

+Working proof-of-concept only.

+This is not a completed project.

 ## Setup

 Following <https://www.blog.duomly.com/vue-js-tutorial-how-to-create-vue-js-app-in-5-minutes/#1-install-vue-cli>